shrugs/proof-of-steak/whitepaper.md

 # Proof of Steak and The TrueBit Protocol

 Proof of Steak differs slightly from the TrueBit protocol: firstly, we rename all of the actors in the system for comedic effect.
-Network participants and Verifiers are Steak Holders.
-Task Givers and Solvers are Cooks.
+Network participants and Verifiers are Steak Holders, Task Givers are Butchers, and Solvers are Cooks.
 Challengers (Verifiers that challenge the validity of a solution) are Grill Masters.
-Secondly, the Task Giver and Solver are the same entity; it can be thought of as providing the Task “submit a Proof” and immediately solving it by including the Proof itself.

 Additionally, the TrueBit Verification Game doesn't apply to Proof of Steak; there is no way to computationally and objectively verify that a submitted Proof is valid.
 Therefore, in lieu of the Verification Game, we propose that Challenges are resolved using a Proof of Stake protocol (“Grilling the Cook”).
-All token holders ("Steak Holders") can become a potential Proof of Stake Witness (“Backseat Griller”) by joining the Witness Pool (“Backseat Griller Crowd”).
+All network participants ("Steak Holders") can become a potential Proof of Stake Witness (“Backseat Griller”) by joining the Witness Pool (“Backseat Griller Crowd”).
 They then have a chance to become a Backseat Griller, weighted by staked amount, in the event of a challenge.
 These Backseat Grillers then follow the Proof of Stake protocol for voting on the validity of a challenged Proof.
 This voting is a simple weighted majority/minority voting scheme.

 Proof of Steak also: